abrasumente233/osterm/README.md

 2. Launch your favorite Linux environment: [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install), VirtualBox or a real Linux box (NOTE: WSL1 won't work because it doesn't support `mount` and usb devices)
 3. Open a terminal
 4. If you're on Ubuntu, run `sudo apt update && sudo apt install gcc-riscv64-unknown-elf` to install the RISC-V 64bit compiler.
 For other Linux distributions, you can search in corresponding package manager or [compile one by yourself](https://github.com/riscv-collab/riscv-gnu-toolchain)
-5. `sudo apt install qemu-system-misc` to install QEMU emulator for RISC-V. (NOTE: xv6-k210 won't run in newer versions of QEMU like 6.2.0, reporting "Some ROM regions are overlapping", try installing an older version like 4.2.1 or 5.2.0, or downgrading your Ubuntu.
+5. `sudo apt install qemu-system-misc` to install QEMU emulator for RISC-V. (NOTE: xv6-k210 won't run in newer versions of QEMU like 6.2.0, reporting "Some ROM regions are overlapping", try installing an older version like 4.2.1, or downgrading your Ubuntu.
 This is a ugly workaround, and we will update the documentation as soon as there's a fix)
 6. `sudo apt install python3`, because our test script is written in Python
 7. `sudo apt install make git`, to install misc things
 7. `sudo apt install dosfstools`, to install mkfs.vfat tool